 In most people's estimation Changing Bodies, Changing Lives would probably be ranked on the liberal end of the continuum of sexual behavior standards for adolescents.
 Those looking for a book which advocates that it is usually preferable for adolescents to delay sexual intercourse itself until they are closer to maturity, or that parenthood involves many responsibilities that adolescents are usually unable to assume, will not find this to be the one.
 The approach instead is to present a variety of options and explain the ramifications of each thoroughly and responsibly.
 For instance, in the section on teenage parenthood, we meet six teen parents for whom (in their own opinion) life has not been easy, and it is pointed out that many teen parents do not fare even as well as these did.
-However, there is no "voice of authority" saying that it is better not to get pregnant during adolescence.
+However, there is no "voice of authority" saving that it is better not to get pregnant during adolescence.

 In summary, the publication of this consistently rewarding book should be cause for much rejoicing by most teenagers, their parents, and those working with youth groups who are able to see why its nonjudgmental approach makes it so valuable for the youth of today.
 Changing Bodies, Changing Lives belongs in every public and high school library, on every bibliogaphy of books recommended for adolescents, and in the homes of our millions of teenagers.
-It is available at a substantial discount to clinics and other state-licensed organizations offering health education and information to teenagers, for distribution to their members or clients.
-Details concerning this discount offer appear on the book's copyright page.
-ET, LT, P, PR
+It is available at a substantial discount to clinics and other state-licensed organi-